I’m so happy you found me. Originally from Richmond, VA, I now reside in St. Louis, MO with my husband, son and daughter.

-I have a Bachelor’s Degree in Nutrition and Dietetics from James Madison University in Harrisonburg, VA and a Masters Degree in Exercise Science from The University of the Pacific in Stockton, CA. I am also a Certified Personal Trainer (CPT), group exercise instructor and Registered Yoga Teacher (RYT).
+I have a bachelor’s degree in nutrition and dietetics from James Madison University in Harrisonburg, VA and a master’s degree in exercise science from The University of the Pacific in Stockton, CA. I’m also a Certified Personal Trainer (CPT), group exercise instructor and Registered Yoga Teacher (RYT).

 It’s perhaps no surprise that I went on to study nutrition and then become a dietitian.
 In my best Mean Girls voice, I like to say that I’m not a regular dietitian, I’m a cool dietitian.
 That’s because I don’t focus on weight loss, fad diets, or anything that makes you feel bad about your food choices.
-In my previous career, I worked as a sports dietitian who specialized in eating-disorders and I know that power that food restriction can have.
+In my previous career, I worked as a sports dietitian who specialized in eating disorders, and I know the power that food restriction can have.
 My efforts are to help others find their healthiest relationship with food, which usually means ditching the scale, ignoring calorie counts and listening intuitively to what the body needs.

 I wrote an Italian cookbook in 2016, which felt like a full circle moment from the days of learning how to cut gnocchi in my mom’s kitchen.
 That book embodies the way I feel about food and nutrition; it’s filled with simple, whole-food focused meals that include many vegetables with a healthy serving of grains.
 Because, no matter what Instagram tells you, grains are not the enemy.
 I pinkie-promise.

 As a dietitian and professional recipe developer, I’ve had the honor to collaborate on several projects.
 I wrote the 4-week meal plan in the New York Times bestselling book, Fiber Fueled and contributed 115 recipes to the follow up, The Fiber Fueled Cookbook.
 I am also a syndicated food and travel writer for the Associated Press.